dedupeio/dedupe/docs/common_dedupe_methods.rst

 .. py:method:: match(data, [threshold = 0.5, [max_components = 30000]])

-   Identifies records that all refer to the same entity, returns tuples containing a set of record ids and a confidence score as a float between 0 and 1.
-The record_ids within each set should refer to the same entity and the confidence score is a measure of our confidence that all the records in a cluster refer to the same entity.
+   Identifies records that all refer to the same entity, returns tuples containing a sequence of record ids and corresponding sequence of confidence score as a float between 0 and 1.
+The record_ids within each set should refer to the same entity and the confidence score is a measure of our confidence a particular entity belongs in the cluster.

    This method should only used for small to moderately sized datasets for larger data, use matchBlocks